mattattui/pwcalc/README.md

 ## Credit

-The idea of calculating passwords was passed on to me by a friend who probably heard about it from someone else and so on into the mysts of time.
-It's not a new idea, and it's certainly not my idea, but it's a good one.
+The idea of calculating passwords is a great idea, but it's not my idea.

 The password is actually an encrypted hash.
 Specifically a SHA1 HMAC.
-The javascript implementation used is from http://code.google.com/p/crypto-js/
+The javascript implementation used is from http://code.google.com/p/crypto-js/ which is new BSD licensed.

+Password hashes are generated with the Password Hasher JS from http://wijjo.com/passhash/ -- it's MPL/GPLv2/LGPL.
+This means you can install that extension and get the same passwords out of it, and some other nice features too (like remembering the settings for each site).

+Anything that isn't mentioned above can be assumed to be mine and new BSD licensed.